 This is a nice addition to Android since law enforcement officials, muggers, and other would-be assailants can force you or trick you into to unlocking your smartphone with your fingerprint, face, or voice.
 Or, someone with a similar face or voice can unlock your phone without your biometric signature.
 However, when it comes to law enforcement, they cannot legally make you enter a pattern, PIN, or password due to 5th Amendment rights.

 Apple's version requires you to either press two buttons together for a few seconds to trigger its lockdown mode (on newer iPhones) or click one button five times in a row (on older iPhones).
-Google's version is also very easy to trigger, however, it's not automatically enabled by default in the Android P Developer Preview like Apple's is in iOS 11, though this could change when Android P hits the masses.
+Google's version is also very easy to trigger, however, it's not automatically enabled by default in the Android P Developer Preview or the Android P Beta like Apple's is in iOS 11, though this could change when Android P hits the masses.

 - Don't Miss: How to Secure Your Android Apps & Avoid Malware

-To unlock this new security feature in Android P on your Pixel, Pixel XL, Pixel 2, or Pixel 2 XL, you just go to "Security & location" in your Settings, then tap "Lock screen preferences" under Device security.
+To unlock this new security feature in Android P on your Pixel, Pixel XL, Pixel 2, or Pixel 2 XL (the process is probably similar for partnered devices that can run the Android P Beta), you just go to "Security & location" in your Settings, then tap "Lock screen preferences" under Device security.
 Next, just make sure to toggle on "Show lockdown option," and you're all set.
 If you don't see this option, it's probably because you chose a swipe screen lock instead of a pattern, PIN, or password.

 Now, to actually use lockdown mode, just press-and-hold on your power button until the power menu comes up.
 This can be done from the home screen, lock screen, or within any app.
-Next, just tap the "Enter lockdown" button in the power menu, and the next time you try to unlock your phone, you'll need to enter your pattern, PIN, or password first.
+Next, just tap the "Enter lockdown" button or just "Lockdown," depending on what Android P version you're running, in the power menu.
+The next time you try to unlock your phone, you'll need to enter your pattern, PIN, or password first.

 Once you've entered your pattern, PIN, or passcode, you can continue using your fingerprint or any Smart Lock options such as "Trusted face" or "Voice Match" to unlock your device on subsequent attempts, so you don't have to re-enable anything.